clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/2-design-implement-hybrid-networking.md

 Within each virtual network gateway there are two or more virtual machines (VMs).
 These VMs have been deployed to a special subnet that you specify, called the gateway subnet.
 They contain routing tables for connections to other networks, along with specific gateway services.
 These VMs and the gateway subnet are similar to a hardened network device.
 You don't need to configure these VMs directly and should not deploy any additional resources into the gateway subnet.

-When you configure a virtual network gateway in Azure, you configure a setting that specifies the gateway type.
-The gateway type determines how the virtual network gateway will be used and the actions that the gateway takes.
-The gateway type 'Vpn' specifies that the type of virtual network gateway created is a 'VPN gateway'.

 Creating a virtual network gateway can take some time to complete, so it's vital that you plan appropriately.
 When you create a virtual network gateway, the provisioning process generates the gateway VMs and deploys them to the gateway subnet.
 These VMs will have the settings that you configure on the gateway.

 Now, let's look at the factors you need to consider for planning your VPN gateway.